varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ## (1) Adaptive Muon
-There have been several recent papers highlighting the benefits of an adaptive estimation term inside of Muon [^normuon] [^adamuon] [^adago] [^frans].
-One of these methods (Normuon) was incorporated into the speedrun on October 24th.
-I want to motivate what this is doing, and why it is good.
+Several recent papers have highlighted the benefits of adding an adaptive estimation term to Muon [^normuon] [^adamuon] [^adago] [^frans].
+Since one of these methods (Normuon) was incorporated into the speedrun on October 24th, I want to motivate why adaptive Muon  variants work.

 %% I want to provide an overview of the literature on adaptive Muon variants, why it is effective, and why you might consider adopting it for yourself. %%